LDNinjas/smart-search-control/README.md

 For support, please visit our support forums or contact us through [our website](https://ldninjas.com).

 ## Changelog

+- **1.0.3**
+    - New: Added admin notification if search result page is not selected.
+    - Fix: Fixed content override issue with search shortcode.
+    - Fix: CSS Tweaks

 - **1.0.2**
     - New: Added option to display search results in list or grid view.